 - The pilot insurance was also launched by FPU and ACOS (A Culture of Safety) Alliance to insure journalists in the most dangerous regions and create a safer environment for them to work.

-- The Journalists in Distress Network, coordinated by FPU, involves 18 international organisations that provides assistance to journalists.
+- The Journalists in Distress Network, coordinated by FPU, involves 18 international organisations that provide assistance to journalists.
 The network allows member organisations to more easily share information, coordinate joint efforts, and avoid duplication.
-Part of this network, FPU launched Reporters Responds for media professionals and media outlets which are in an emergency situation and in need of support as a direct result of their profession.
+Part of this network, FPU launched Reporters Responds for media professionals and media outlets who are in an emergency situation and in need of support as a direct result of their profession.

-The International community also have a role in conveying news that are being censored at home.
-For instance, many diasporas are creating networks that connect homeland to their current location.
-To make sure NGO and international outlets work together with local correspondents who relay the news, using the new technology –and cheap Chinese phones–, help people to communicate.
+The International community also have a role in conveying news that is being censored at home.
+For instance, many diasporas are creating networks that connect their homeland to their current location.
+To make sure NGO and international outlets work together with local correspondents who relay the news, using new technology – and cheap Chinese phones –, helps people to communicate.
 So even if a village is remote, the news can be immediately relayed.
-Along multiple international networks like the Global Forum of Media Development network, the Whistleblowing network, and the IFEX, FPU defend and promote freedom of expression as a fundamental human right.
-Those organisations are even more important in an armed conflict where human rights are constantly violated.
+Along with multiple international networks like the Global Forum of Media Development network, the Whistleblowing network, and the IFEX, FPU defend and promote freedom of expression as a fundamental human right.
+Those organisations are even more important in an armed conflict situation where human rights are constantly violated.

 Together with UNCESCO, FPU launch events around World Press Freedom Day.
 Connecting international and national actors to create an overall enabling environment for media and journalists.
 In 2003, the theme of ‘The Media and Armed Conflict’ was addressed.
-Every year, among several conclusions, the necessity to support independent media and an increased protection of journalists is reached.
+Every year, among several other conclusions, the necessity to support independent media and increase protection of journalists is reached.

 International Media Support